Email Signatures and How to Use Them in Your Email Marketing

 Email signatures are used by both private individuals and companies, regardless of their industry.
 The signatures’ appearance and content also differ.
 In general, email signatures can be divided into the following categories:

 - Professional email signatures.
-Professionals and experts in various business areas end their emails with a signature that contains their name, position, and contact data, and also add their profile picture of themselves.
+Professionals and experts in various business areas end their emails with a signature that contains their name, position, and contact data, and also add their profile picture.
 This is the most widespread type of email signatures.

 - Corporate email signatures.
 Such signatures are usually used in emails sent by online stores, real estate agencies, law firms, educational centers, etc. — in other words, in cases when all communication is conducted on behalf of a team, not a single person.